alichator/base-drafts/draft-ietf-quic-transport.md

 All these packets use the long header and contain the current QUIC version in the version field.

-In order to prevent tampering by version-unaware middleboxes, Initial packets are protected with connection- and version-specific keys (Initial keys) as described in {{QUIC-TLS}}.
+In order to prevent tampering by version-unaware middleboxes, the packet protector MAY make an effort to obfuscate the contents of Initial packets.
+An example of Initial packet protection with connection- and version-specific keys (Initial keys) is described in {{QUIC-TLS}}.
 This protection does not provide confidentiality or integrity against on-path attackers, but provides some level of protection against off-path attackers.

 ## Initial Packet {#packet-initial}

 The Initial packet uses long headers with a type value of 0x7F.
 It carries the first CRYPTO frames sent by the client and server to perform key exchange, and carries ACKs in either direction.
-The Initial packet is protected by Initial keys as described in {{QUIC-TLS}}.
+Depending on the handshake mechanism the Initial packet MAY be protected by Initial keys, see {{QUIC-TLS}} for example.

 The Initial packet (shown in {{initial-format}}) has two additional header fields that are added to the Long Header before the Length field.